ttkorhonen/e3pages/docs/kb/training/workbook/13_suppl_tools.md

 * Keep a log of the output
 * Block certain control commands from being sent to the IOC (e.g. `^C` (SIGINT) and `^D` (EOF))

-This can be acheived with
+This can be achieved with
 ```console
 [iocuser@host:~]$ procServ -n "Test IOC" -i ^D^C -L procServ.log \
                   unix:/var/run/procServ/my-ioc $(which iocsh.bash) /path/to/st.cmd